-Who Is At Fault in a Rear-End Collision?
+Who Is At Fault in a Rear End Accident?

 A rear-end collision can happen in an instant.
 What may appear to be a minor fender bender sometimes ends up being a life-changing event.
 In the case of a rear-end collision, the driver in the back is usually at fault, but that isn’t always the case.
 How is fault in a rear-end crash determined?
 Our car accident attorneys in Tampa explain.